allegro/marathon-consul/README.md

 forwards it to Consul agents.
 It also re-syncs all the information from Marathon to Consul on startup and repeats it with given interval.

+Note: In the future release Event Bus (callbacks) will be considered deprecated and eventually removed in favor of Event Stream (SSE).
+Right now marathon-consul is supporting both solutions.
+SSE is provided as experimental feature, disabled by default ([more](#sse-support)).

 ## Code

 This project is based on